tcarland/wireguard-manager/README.md

 correctly, ideally using an an absolute path.

-## Creating tunnels
+## Starting Wireguard tunnels

 Once the configuration is set, the tunnels can be created by running the `up` action.
 ```sh
 wg.sh up
 ```

-if multiple interfaces are in use, they can be individually targeted as well.
+If multiple interfaces are in use, they can be individually targeted as well.
 ```sh
 wg.sh up wg1
 ```